 Undisclosed or hidden commission

 Thousands of customers may have been completely unaware of any commission payments.
-If the car salesperson received a fee or commission for bringing the car finance deal to the bank, and the bank has not informed you of this, that is a hidden, secret, or undisclosed commission.
-The finance provider or bank must inform you of ALL of the fees within the transaction.
+The car salesperson can receive a commission from the bank for bringing the car finance deal to them.
+In this sense, they are the finance broker.
+If neither the bank nor the salesperson has informed you about this commission, you are eligible for compensation.

 High-pressure sales tactics